 Not a sports fan?
 Go purely for the entertainment, food, and drink.
 It’s a riveting outing with friends, family, and other sports fans.
 The stranger camaraderie is so exciting, boisterous and high energy.
 It will have you leaving with new found friends and wanting more.

 So, how did baseball start in Japan?

-Officially, the Nippon Pro Baseball Organization (NPB) league started in 1950.
-Considerably a lifetime ago behind American Major League Baseball’s (MLB) start in 1869.
+Officially the Nippon Pro Baseball Organization (NPB) league, started in 1950.
+A considerable lifetime ago, in comparison to American Major League Baseball’s (MLB) start in 1869.

 But, hold up (record scratch).
 Baseball in Japan has been traced back to 1872.